 The session persistence problem tmux solved over a decade ago is not what breaks long-running agent sessions today.
 The bottleneck is the interaction layer between the agent and the terminal: detecting when a command finishes, parsing structured output, handling retries without race conditions.
 Teams have been solving this with brittle expect scripts and sleep-and-grep loops because there was no better abstraction.

 Rmux’s SDK is a bet that the abstraction belongs in the multiplexer, not in the agent’s outer loop.
-If the project matures and Python/Node SDKs follow, the cost of staying on tmux for automation-heavy workflows rises, not because tmux breaks, but because the alternative now has a type system.
+One leg of that bet has already paid off [Updated June 2026]: the Python and Node SDKs followed within a month, so the cost of staying on tmux for automation-heavy workflows now rises for the most common agent stacks, not because tmux breaks, but because the alternative has a type system in the language you already write the agent in.

-Whether a 10-day-old project with stated bugs and an undocumented daemon footprint is the right foundation for production agent sessions today is a separate question.
-The architectural bet is sound.
-The timing of the bet is early.
+Whether a six-week-old, pre-1.0 project with an undocumented daemon footprint is the right foundation for production agent sessions today is a separate question.
+The architectural bet is sound, and the SDK-coverage bet has landed.
+The stability bet is the one still open.

 Frequently Asked Questions